 About Rabbi Deborah R. Prinz

-Deborah R. Prinz’s book, On the Chocolate Trail: A Delicious Adventure Connecting Jews, Religions, History, Travel, Rituals and Recipes to the Magic of Cacao, was published in 2013 by Jewish Lights and is already in its third printing.
+Deborah R. Prinz’s book, On the Chocolate Trail: A Delicious Adventure Connecting Jews, Religions, History, Travel, Rituals and Recipes to the Magic of Cacao, was published in 2013 by Jewish Lights and is in its third printing.
 Rabbi Prinz lectures about chocolate and religion around the world.
 The book is being used in adult study, classroom settings, book clubs and chocolate tastings.
-Prinz blogs at Jews-OnTheChocolateTrail.org, The Huffington Post and The Jew and the Carrot.
+Prinz blogs at onthechocolatetrail.org, The Huffington Post, The Forward and ReformJudaism.org.
 She was awarded a Starkoff Fellowship and a Director’s Fellowship from the American Jewish Archives as well as a Gilder Lehrman Fellowship from the Rockefeller Library to pursue this research.
-This project stirs age-old passions for chocolate and religion using information gathered from travel in several countries, including Belgium, Egypt, England, France, Israel, Italy, Mexico, Spain, Switzerland and the United States.
+This project stirs age-old passions for chocolate and religion using information gathered from travel in several countries, including Belgium, England, France, Israel, Italy, Mexico, Spain, Switzerland and the United States.
 It spans several cultures, countries, centuries, and religions, exploring how faith traditions share consumption, ritual and business interests in chocolate.

-Rabbi Prinz recently served the Central Conference of American Rabbis as Director of Program and Member Services and the Director of the Joint Commission on Rabbinic Mentoring, having held a number of leadership positions in the national and regional Reform movement.
+Rabbi Prinz is a Senior Fellow at the Hebrew Union College-Jewish Institute of Religion Center for the Study of Ethics and Contemporary Moral Problems.
+She has consulted for HUC-JIR, the Union for Reform Judaism and other organizations.
+Having recently served the Central Conference of American Rabbis as Director of Program and Member Services and the Director of the Joint Commission on Rabbinic Mentoring, she has also held a number of leadership positions in the national and regional Reform movement.
 She was honored to conduct the worship services at regional and national biennials of the Union for Reform Judaism.
 Elected by her colleagues, Rabbi Prinz held each office of the Board of the Pacific Association of Reform Rabbis and assumed its presidency in 2005.
 For many years she served as a member of the Executive Committee of the U.R.J.-C.C.A.R.
 Commission on Outreach & Synagogue Community.

 The Rabbi Emerita of Temple Adat Shalom, Poway, California, she served as its Senior Rabbi for almost twenty years.
 Prior to that she was, for seven years, the Rabbi of a synagogue in Bergen County, New Jersey, and also the Assistant Rabbi of Central Synagogue in Manhattan.
 She has delivered many talks to community organizations.